• Skip to primary navigation

 This homemade tartar sauce can be whipped together at the last minute and you'll have the perfect condiment to serve with any fish or shrimp dish.

-It's perfect to serve alongside fish and chips, fried fish, fishsticks, crab cakes or your favorite fish recipe.
+It's perfect to serve alongside fish and chips, fried fish, fish sticks, fish cakes, or your favorite pan fried fish.

 I never could seem to find a perfect jar of tartar sauce at the store.
 I kept trying different brands with the hopes of finding one that I loved.
 I finally gave up and made my own.
 This is what I'd been looking for the whole time!

-This tartar sauce is made up of simple ingredients mayo, dill pickles, onion, fresh lemon juice and fresh parsley and it take less than 10 minutes to whip up a batch.
+This tartar sauce is made up of simple ingredients mayo, dill pickles, onion, fresh lemon juice and fresh parsley and it takes less than 10 minutes to whip up a batch.

 No need to buy a jar of tartar sauce any longer, when you've got this tasty and easy recipe!